 Honestly, I say no. This is a time for you to just sit and think about your baby and your future.
 Take some time out and feel that baby!

 YES!
-Even if you’re having non stress tests or testing you should still do kick counts daily!
-It’s good for you and baby (btw, I have a whole thing on 3rd trimester testing here).
+Even if you’re having non-stress tests, biophysical profile or other testing you should still do kick counts daily!
+It’s good for you and baby (btw, I have a whole thing on 3rd trimester testing here) — especially important if you have risk factors!

 YES!
 As you get towards the end of pregnancy this becomes more and more important!